Moscow fights back after sanctions; battle rages near Ukraine crash site

 MOSCOW/KIEV Russia fought back on Wednesday over new U.S. and EU sanctions imposed over Ukraine, where fighting between Moscow-backed rebels and government troops has intensified since a Malaysian airliner was shot down.

-The confrontation between Moscow and the West entered a new phase this week, with the United States and European Union taking by far the strongest international steps yet against Moscow over its support for Ukraine's rebels.
+The worst confrontation between Moscow and the West entered a new phase this week since the United States and European Union took by far the strongest international steps yet against Moscow over its support for Ukraine's rebels.

 New EU and U.S. sanctions unveiled on Tuesday restrict sales of arms and equipment for the oil industry, while Russian state banks are barred from raising money in Western capital markets.

-Moscow said the sanctions were "destructive and short-sighted" and would lead to higher energy prices in Europe and damage cooperation with Washington on international affairs.
+Moscow called the sanctions "destructive and myopic" and said Europe and the United States would suffer.
 On Wednesday it banned imports of Polish fruit and vegetables and said it might expand the ban to the entire EU.
+Russian banks said they would seek financing in Asia.
+Novatek, a big Russian gas company that works with French firm Total, said it was studying the impact of sanctions on its international joint ventures.

-On the ground in Ukraine, heavy fighting between government forces and the separatists has been taking place near the site where Malaysian flight MH17 crashed into wheat and sunflower fields on July 17, shot down by what Washington and Brussels believe was a missile supplied by Russia.
+On the ground in Ukraine, heavy fighting has been taking place near the site where Malaysian flight MH17 crashed into wheat and sunflower fields on July 17, shot down by what Washington and Brussels believe was a missile supplied by Russia.

 Kiev accused the pro-Russian rebels on Wednesday of fortifying the area, including with land mines, to prevent the site from being properly investigated.
 The land mine report could not be independently confirmed.
 Ukraine is party to a treaty banning land mines; Russia is not.